 Starting an exercise routine can feel daunting – trust me, I’ve been there.
 Whether it’s coming back after time off or picking up weights for the very first time, those first workouts can feel both exciting and intimidating.
 What’s most important in any fitness routine is consistency.

-Over the years, I’ve learned that a good workout plan for beginners balances strength, mobility and rest.
+Over the years, I’ve learned that a good workout plan for beginners balances strength, agility, mobility and rest.
 It doesn’t have to mean working out for hours every day.
 In fact, the best way to build a lasting habit (and avoid burnout) is to focus on consistency over intensity.
 For most beginners, 3-5 workouts a week is ideal.
 That might mean alternating between upper and lower-body days, with a mix of mobility or stretching to keep your body feeling good.

 If your goal is to build muscle, aim for resistance training 3-4 days per week with at least 1 rest or active recovery day between sessions.
 That’s how I train when I’m in a muscle-building phase.
 I lift heavier weights with controlled reps and allow time for recovery so my muscles can actually grow stronger.